LOVE-ONENESS

 The 4 Commandments of Love

 Deut.
 6.4-11; (4) “Here, O Israel: The Lord our God is one Lord.”
-God is one, Himself only.
+God is one, Himself only, which is often interpreted as the Monad (gnostic).
 (5) “And thou shalt love the Lord thy God with all thine heart, and with all thy soul, and with all thy might.”
 The foundation (first) of all other laws is love.
-(7) “And thou shalt teach them diligently unto thy children,” stresses handing down the personal love of God.
-The love of God knowledge is personally assumed and is individual to each soul, which arrives as blessings on the pathway or might be understood as entering the promised land, v.
-10-11.
+(7) “And thou shalt teach them diligently unto thy children,” meaning to hand down the personal love of God.
+Individual to each soul, this inheritance might be understood as entering the spiritual promised land, v.
+10-12: “And it shall be when the Lord thy God shall have brought thee into the land which He sware unto thy fathers, to Abraham, to Issac, and to Jacob, to give thee great and goodly cities, which thou buildest not, (11) And houses full of all good things, which thou fillest not, and wells digged, which thou diggest not, vineyards and olive trees, which thou plantest not; when thou shalt have eaten and be full; (12) then beware lest thou forget the Lord, which brought thee forth out of the land of Egypt, from the house of bondage.”

 Love for one another is important within smaller groups and helps to extend love to others.
-“That others know you are my disciples,” speaks to the commitment of discipleship (Christed self) and commitment (new man).
+“That others know you are my disciples” speaks to the commitment to discipleship (to be more like Christ) and to the new man (Eph.
+4.24) who walks in the manner of Christ or his nature.

-This scripture asks that each man rise above the common standard of love and accept an enhanced spiritual wholeness.
-Because of the difficulty of loving enemies and praying for them, working in this area (sowing, praying, and speaking) can yield benefits.
+This scripture asks that each man rise above the common standard of love, such as for wife and children, but to engage spiritual wholeness and confront affliction (persecutions) with prayer.
+This blessing nature becomes a cornerstone of the Way.
+The entrance into wholeness begins to define each person’s pathway, and because loving enemies and praying for them is difficult, working in this area (sowing, praying, and speaking) will break old grudges and bad thinking habits.

 Matt.
 5.43-48, “Ye have heard that it hath been said, ‘Thou shalt love thy neighbor,’ and, ‘hate thine enemy.’
 (44) But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them who despitefully use you, and persecute you.”
-This standard sets you free from contention, referring to the current Roman occupation.
-Within this brief passage others we meet on the byways of life are included.
-(45) “…He maketh His sun to rise on the evil and on the good,” the lesson is that love prospers equality, God is fair, and all have a chance to respond each new day.
-(48) “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
-Associated with extending grace, these passages encourage a person to allow the spirit to move through his changed heart, relieving the heart of stress, concern, and hate, thus opening toward the burgeoning kingdom within.
+This standard sets you free from contention.
+The people would at first relate this saying to the current Roman occupation, but others we meet on the byways of life are included.
+We know they are included, for Jesus speaks in v.
+45. “…He maketh His sun to rise on the evil and on the good.”
+The lesson here is that love prospers equality, God is fair, and all have a chance to respond each new day.
+Even those who may do evil have an opportunity to respond, just as you do.
+Thus, v.
+48, “Be ye therefore perfect (=whole), even as your Father which is in heaven is perfect.”
+These passages encourage a person to allow the spirit to move through his changed heart, relieving the heart of stress, concern, and hate, thus opening toward the burgeoning kingdom within.
+All of these passages reflect a Oneness message.
+All of these passages lead to a greater enlightenment and expression of the spirit within, most notabley mentioning love, the creative element.

 Illustration from the 19th century